Minouche Shafik

-Shafik previously served as the Deputy Governor of the Bank of England from August 2014 to February 2017.
-Prior to this, she was the Permanent Secretary of the Department for International Development from March 2008 to March 2011 and also served as Vice President at World Bank, and later she went on to serve as the Deputy Managing Director of the International Monetary Fund.
+From 2014 to 2017, Shafik served as a deputy governor of the Bank of England and also previously as permanent secretary of the United Kingdom's Department for International Development from 2008 to 2011.
+She has also served as a vice president at the World Bank and as a deputy managing director of the International Monetary Fund.
+She has been a member of the House of Lords as a life peer since 2020.

+Shafik was head of Columbia University during the 2024 Columbia University protests.
+On 17 April 2024, Shafik testified before the United States House Committee on Education and the Workforce regarding antisemitism on the Columbia University campus.
+From student protests, congressional investigations, faculty, and lawmakers, she had been pressured to resign her position.
+She resigned from the office on 14 August 2024.
+In January 2025, she was appointed chair of the Victoria and Albert Museum.

 Early life and education

-Shafik was born in Alexandria, Egypt, Shafik to parents who were both educators.
+Shafik was born in Alexandria, Egypt, to Muslim parents who were both educators.
+Her father was a scientist and wealthy landowner.
 As a child, she went to Schutz American School.
-The family moved to Savannah, Georgia in the mid-1960s, and subsequently to Miami, Florida, and Raleigh, North Carolina.
-When she was 15, the family returned to Egypt.
+When she was four, the Egyptian government nationalized (brought into public ownership) her father's property and the family moved to Savannah, Georgia in the mid-1960s, then to Miami and Raleigh, North Carolina.

-Shafik studied at the American University in Cairo.
-She received a Bachelor of Arts summa cum laude with a major in economics and politics from the University of Massachusetts Amherst in 1983, a Master of Science in economics from the University of London (London School of Economics) in 1986, and a Doctor of Philosophy in economics from the University of Oxford (St Antony's College) in 1989.
+Shafik was educated for a year at the American University in Cairo.
+She then graduated with a Bachelor of Arts, summa cum laude and Phi Beta Kappa, with a major in economics and politics from the University of Massachusetts Amherst in 1983.
+She gained a Master of Science degree in economics from the London School of Economics in 1986, then a D.Phil. in economics from the University of Oxford in 1989.